IntelliTect/Coalesce/docs/modeling/model-types/dtos.md

 # Custom DTOs

 In addition to the generated [Generated C# DTOs](/stacks/agnostic/dtos.md) that Coalesce will create for you, you may also create your own implementations of an `IClassDto`.
 These types are first-class citizens in Coalesce - you will get a full suite of features surrounding them as if they were entities.
-This includes generated API Controllers, Admin Views, and full [TypeScript ViewModels](/stacks/disambiguation/view-model.md) and [TypeScript List ViewModels](/stacks/disambiguation/list-view-model.md).
+This includes generated API Controllers, Admin Views, and full [TypeScript ViewModels](/stacks/vue/layers/viewmodels.md#viewmodels) and [TypeScript ListViewModels](/stacks/vue/layers/viewmodels.md#listviewmodels).

 The difference between a Custom DTO and the underlying entity that they represent is as follows: